zoelin1122/wxy_tests-geospatial_python/README.md

 # Zoe's Notes:
 Output folder contains the excel and shapefile of the processed data.
 Small summary tables were generated through out, so the ones labeled FINAL_* are the files that contains all that was used to generate the final visual assets.

-Export folder contains the vector visual assets.
+Export folder contains the vector visual assets of the final charts and graphs.

+Interpretation of the charts and graphs are written in the notebook.

 Included an environment.yml and requirement.txt just incase.